 33.6.
 As the match-ups become available, the schedule will be posted on the playoff website.

 33.7.
 Only Semi-Final and Final games require a winner (Round Robin games may end in a tie with 1 point awarded for each team).
-If the score is tied at the end of regulation, a five minute, sudden death, 4-on-4 overtime period will take place, followed immediately by a three-person shoot-out.
+If the score is tied at the end of regulation, a three minute, sudden death, 4-on-4 overtime period will take place, followed immediately by a three-person shoot-out.